posm/OpenMapKitWebsite/_includes/Workflow.md

-## Walkthrough
+## OMK Walkthrough
-This walkthrough is intended to take you through the entire process from start to finish.
+This walkthrough is intended to take you through the entire process of setting up and using the OMK application from start to finish.

+The overview of the process is:

+1. Creating and Adding a Survey
+    *   Directly to Android Device
+    *   To Ona.io*
+2. Creating and Adding a Basemap (for Offline Use)
+    *   Directly to Android Device
+3. Configuring Application with Custom Surveys and Basemaps
+    *   On local Android Device
+    *   With Ona.io*
+4. Collecting Data Using Surveys
+    *   Using Android Device
+5. Verifying Data in JOSM
+6. Uploading data back to OSM

+*Using Ona.io as part of this process is possible but is not recommended as POSM ([Portable Open Street Map](http://github.com/AmericanRedCross/posm)), the umbrella project OMK is under, has become the priority and documentation for Ona will not be updated in the future.

+### Creating and Adding a Survey

 #### Create or Modify XLSForm using Excel
 Creating forms for ODK or OMK can be as simple or complex as the survey itself.
 In most cases this step can be completed in under an hour.

 Setting up the basic survey form: